EricssonResearch/dnt/doc/oam.md

  * type = "ping"
  * code = "reply"
  * stream - returned unchanged
+ * target - returned unchanged
- * target - returned unchanged or with stats (below) of "-o" given
+ * target_info - returned unchanged or with stats (below) of "-o" given
     * packets_passed - data packets seen by the MIP
     * packets_passed - data packets seen by the MIP
     * octets_passed - aggregate size of OAM packet generated/seen by the MEPStart/MIP